Are You an Early Bird? These 14 Jobs Are Perfect for Morning People

 8. Newspaper Delivery Person

 The days of tween newspaper delivery people are largely over.
-Now, instead of kids on bicycles lobbing rolled papers into neighborhood bushes, many newspaper delivery people are adults who drive their routes.
+Now, instead of kids on bicycles lobbing rolled papers into neighborhood bushes, many newspaper delivery people are adults who drive their routes for these early morning jobs.

 Since people want to read the paper first thing in the morning, this gig can start very early.
 Some routes involve delivering to businesses and pay boxes in bulk, while others involve door-to-door subscriber delivery.
 Generally, you’ll need to have a good driving record and reliable vehicle (though some bulk deliveries provide a truck for you to drive), and many of these positions pay mileage in addition to an hourly wage.